DominantNostril/Experience-Buff-Tracker/README.md

 Certain uncommon buffs are completely hidden when inactive to reduce clutter, but will show if active.
 This includes Volunteer's Blessing (map swap) and Black Lion Boost.
 Their inactive-state icons may be enabled in the Reffect pack settings by changing their individual Thresholds to "Missing."

-Killstreak, seasonal, and zone-specific buffs are not included.
+Killstreak, seasonal, and zone-specific buffs are not included (except for Lowland Expertise, the cumulative buff from heart vendors).
 See the wiki for a [complete list of experience modifiers](https://wiki.guildwars2.com/wiki/Experience#Experience_modifiers).

 Most food and utility effects are currently missing, so users may need to manually add the two *effect ID*s for whichever nourishment they're using ([see this wiki page](https://wiki.guildwars2.com/wiki/Guild_Wars_2_Wiki:Projects/Nourishment_effect_ids) for nourishment effect IDs).
 Some other buffs' variants and lower strengths are not included in this release; for instance, only the maximum 10% Guild XP Gain is shown, while two of the lesser Homstead Rested buffs are missing.